Galapagos + Ecuador – January 2024*

 • 12 nights accommodation (based on double occupancy)

-• Activities as indicated on the itinerary
+• Activities as noted on the itinerary

 • Day excursions on Galapagos yacht